AshrafNadir/Portfolio-Projects/Excel-Dashboard/README.md

 1.**Products:**

--Product ID: Unique identifier for each product.
+- Product ID: Unique identifier for each product.

 - Coffee Type: Specifies the type of coffee (e.g., Arabica, Robusta).